bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 * Translating, thereby using translations provided by the glossary if applicable and striving for consistency across strings.
 * Reviewing strings (preferably not your own strings if possible).
 * Checking translations for correctness regarding meaning and spelling.
-* Checking for consistency across translations (e.g. is “transaction malleability” translated consistently across all string?).
+* Checking for consistency across translations (e.g. is “transaction malleability” translated consistently across all strings?).

 ### 4. Translators
 * Translating, thereby using translations provided by the glossary if applicable and striving for consistency across strings.
-* Extending the glossary with translations for necessary and general term
+* Extending the glossary with translations for necessary and general terms.